“When the reverberations of shock subside in you,

 In all cases, run it by your consultant, GP or CNS before you attend a class.
 If they need any more information – print this page.
 A verbal consent from them is all that you need, and your teacher will probably ask you to sign a registration form that says you have gained consent.

-Healing Space teachers are all able to work one to one with people living with cancer, you can find contact details here.
+Healing Space teachers trained before 2018 are all able to work one to one with people living with cancer.
+All teachers trained therafter are also qualified to work with heart conditions.
+You can find contact details here.